Skip to main content

 Volume Mappings

-Cross-seed needs to access 3 directories: an input directory with torrent files, an output directory for cross-seed to save new torrent files, and a config directory.
+Cross-seed needs to access 3 directories: an input directory with torrent files,

 Port Mappings

-Cross-seed can listen for HTTP requests for when a torrent finishes downloading or you receive an announce.
+can listen for an HTTP request from when a torrent finishes downloading

 If you don't need to use these features from outside of Docker, then you can skip this step.